tina00717/Gitlearn/readme.txt

 $ git checkout -b feature-vulcan ---create and switch to a new branch
 $ git branch -d 'branch name' ---delete a branch
 $ git log --pretty=oneline --abbrev-commit ----check log infomation.
+$ git lg ---an alias to show log history in a colorful way.

+$cd ---back to main content.